internetarchive/iaux/.github/ISSUE_TEMPLATE/feature-request.md

 ---

+**Context**

-**Is your feature request related to a problem?
-Please describe.**
+> Is your feature request related to a problem?
+What is the motivation for implementing this feature?

-> Add a concise description of what the problem is.
-E.g. I'm always frustrated when...

-**Describe the feature/solution you'd like**

-> Provide a description of what you want to happen.

 **Proposal & Constraints**

 > What is the proposed solution / implementation?
-Is there a precedent of this approach succeeding elsewhere?
+Is there a precedent for this approach succeeding elsewhere?

 > Which suggestions or requirements should be considered for how this feature needs to appear or be implemented?

-**Additional context**
+**Additional Resources**

-> Add any other context or screenshots about the feature request here.
+> Add any other screenshots or assets related to the feature request.

 **Stakeholders**

-> @ tag stakeholders of this feature
+> @-tag stakeholders of this feature